Thursday, March 13, 2008

 Blatter’s support should be vilified for its racist leanings.
 And it should be ridiculed because it’s bullshit.

-Of the 24 players to win the presitigous Ballon d’Or (Golden Apple), the award given to the world’s finest player, 16 played outside their country of birth.
+Of the 24 players to win the presitigous Ballon d’Or (Golden Ball), the award given to the world’s finest player, 16 played outside their country of birth.
 Of the last 30 players to finish in the top three for voting in the FIFA World Player of the Year, 24 were away from home.

 Since Arsene Wenger’s been the Lord of North London, there have been three World Cups.
 Let’s work backward, one at a time.